Body water: Bioelectrical impedance analysis

 Another method of determining total body water percentage (TBW%) is via bioelectrical impedance analysis (BIA).
 In the traditional BIA method, a person lies on a cot and spot electrodes are placed on the hands and bare feet.
 Electrolyte gel is applied first, and then a weak current of frequency 50kHz is introduced.
-This AC waveform allows the creation of a current inside the body via the very capacitive skin without causing a DC flow or burns, and is limited in the ≈ 20mA range current for safety.
+This AC waveform allows the creation of a current inside the body via the very capacitive skin without causing a DC flow or burns, and is limited in the ≈ 20mA current range for safety.

 BIA has emerged as a promising technique because of its simplicity, low cost, high reproducibility, and noninvasiveness.
 BIA prediction equations can be either generalized or population-specific, allowing this method to be potentially very accurate.
 Selecting the appropriate equation is important to determining the quality of the results.

 For clinical purposes, scientists are developing a multi-frequency BIA method that may further improve the method's ability to predict a person's hydration level.
 New segmental BIA equipment that uses more electrodes may lead to more precise measurements of specific parts of the body.